mongodb/docs/source/includes/list-mongodb-enterprise-packages.rst

 Packages
 --------

-The MongoDB Enterprise package repository contains five packages:
+MongoDB provides packages of the officially supported MongoDB Enterprise builds in it's own repository.
+This repository provides the MongoDB Enterprise distribution in the following packages:

 - ``mongodb-enterprise``